userlika/CafeApp/README.md

 ## Screenshots 📸

-Here are some screenshots of the app (replace these with your actual screenshots):
+Here are some screenshots of the app :

 | **Home Screen** | **Order Screen** | **Confirmation Screen** |
 |-----------------|------------------|-------------------------|